⚡ Free Tool + Guide

 Wi-Fi vs Ethernet

-Wired connections are 30–50% more stable for IPTV.
-Use Ethernet on Firestick if possible.
+Wi-Fi speeds drop 50–70% with walls and distance.
+Wired Ethernet connections are 30–50% more stable for IPTV — use an adapter on Firestick if possible.

 🌐

-Zilio routes traffic via Cloudflare — reducing latency to the nearest city edge node.
+Zilio routes traffic via Cloudflare edge PoPs — reducing latency to the nearest city node.
+Choose a provider with servers close to your region.

 🔐